Welcome

 The course

-The MSc will consist of six taught modules in the first year, assessed by written assignments.
+The MSc consists of six taught modules in the first year, assessed by written assignments.
 Teaching will cover the following topics:

-In the first year, you will attend six intensive teaching weekends at the Department of Education in Oxford over a Friday afternoon and Saturday.
-The Friday afternoon and Saturday morning sessions will consist of interactive lectures and workshops.
+In the first year, you will attend six intensive teaching weekends at the Department of Education in Oxford over a Friday afternoon and Saturday, for interactive lectures and workshops.
 Additional teaching and online support will be provided through the University’s Virtual Learning Environment (Canvas).

 Scholarships